cert-manager/website/content/docs/tutorials/getting-started-with-trust-manager/README.md

 ---
-title: Managing Public Trust in Kubernetes with Trust Manager
+title: Managing public trust in kubernetes with trust-manager
-description: Learn how to deploy and configure trust-manager to automatically distribute your approved Public CA configuration to your entire Kubernetes cluster.
+description: Learn how to deploy and configure trust-manager to automatically distribute your approved Public CA configuration to your Kubernetes cluster.
 ---

 *Last Verified: 19 June 2023*